Peanut Nutrition & Calories - Complete data of all nutrients

 A 100g serving of peanuts provides 7.63g of net carbs.
 Consequently, one serving size contains only 2g of net carbs.

-Of these carbs, 62% are comprised of sugars and 38% of other carbs such as starch.
+Of these carbs, 62% are comprised of sugars and 38% are comprised of other carbs, such as starch.

 Dietary Fiber

-A 100g of peanuts cover 34% of the daily need for fiber.
+A 100g of peanuts covers 34% of the recommended daily value of fiber.

 The Spanish variety is relatively richer in dietary fiber.